 Option 2 – Property Purchase

-- If the property is located in Central or North Malta – The applicant needs to spend a minimum of €350,000 when purchasing the property.
+- The applicant needs to spend a minimum of €375,000 when purchasing a property in Malta or Gozo.

 Self Sufficiency

 Furthermore, the main applicant for MPRP must show that he is in possession of at least €500,000 in assets, out of which €150,000 should be liquid assets such as stocks, bonds, publicly listed/traded shares, funds and bank deposits.
+As an alternative, the applicant may present a capital of €650,000, with €75,000 required to be in the form of financial assets.

 Benefactor or Doner